 Description

 Torrone di Bagnara PGI is a typical traditional Calabrian nougat obtained from the processing of sugar, toasted almonds, honey, egg whites, unsweetened cocoa powder, essential oils and powdered spices.
-There are two varieties: Martiniana, coated with granulated sugar; Torrefatto Glassato, coated with unsweetened cocoa.
+There are two varieties: Martiniana and Torrefatto Glassato.

 Production Area

-The production area of Torrone di Bagnara PGI is within the territory of the Municipality of Bagnara Calabra in the Province of Reggio Calabria, a small town found a few kilometres away from the Messina Strait, in the Calabria region.
+The production area of Torrone di Bagnara PGI is within the territory of the Municipality of Bagnara Calabra in the Province of Reggio Calabria, in the Calabria region.

 Production Method

-The product is obtained through a meticulous procedure that requires the exact dosage of the ingredients and the use of a complex high-heat cooking technique with a living flame.
-The latter stage is followed by refining processes, which in the ancient jargon of this traditional production, give Torrone di Bagnara PGI its so-called “monk’s cloak” appearance.
+The product is obtained through a meticulous procedure that requires the exact dosage of the ingredients and the use of a complex high-heat cooking technique over a live flame.
+This is followed by refining processes which, in the ancient jargon of this traditional production, give Torrone di Bagnara PGI its so-called “monk’s cloak” appearance.
 The outer surface is then coated with granulated sugar for the Martiniana variety, or with a mixture of sugar and cocoa powder for the Torrefatto Glassato variety.

 Appearance and Flavour

-Torrone di Bagnara PGI must have a length of 4 to 12 cm and its weight may vary from 14 to 35 g.
-The first bite reveals a crumbly and crunchy consistency, while on the palate the sweetness of the nougat is balanced out by the flavour of toasted almonds and a distinct sensation of burnt sugar, with a light spicy aftertaste that in the Torrefatto Glassato variety also encompasses a hint of unsweetened cocoa.
-The outer surface is rippled and brown, referred to as being “like a monk’s cloak.”
+Torrone di Bagnara PGI must have a length of 4 to 12 cm and its weight can vary from 14 to 35 g.
+The first bite reveals a crumbly and crunchy consistency, while the sweetness of the nougat on the palate is balanced out by the flavour of toasted almonds and a distinct taste of burnt sugar, with a light spicy aftertaste that also encompasses a hint of unsweetened cocoa in the Torrefatto Glassato variety.
+The outer surface is rippled and brown, like “a monk’s cloak.”
 It is brown on the inside and filled with evenly distributed almonds.

 History